keerthanasen/XVO/README.md

 # XVO
-A platform to post educational short videos
+A platform to post educational short videos hallo